Applib-HarmonyOS/OhosVerify/README.md

 ```

-### Use the `Form` view in XML
+### Use the `Form` component in XML

-If you want, you can use a `Form` view directly in XML.
-This view extends [`LinearLayout`](https://developer.android.com/reference/android/widget/LinearLayout.html).
+If you want, you can use a `Form` component directly in XML.
+This view extends [`DirectionalLayout`](https://developer.harmonyos.com/en/docs/documentation/doc-references/directionallayout-0000001054238715).
 It must wrap all the fields you want to check.

 It can be useful for these reasons :
 * You don't have to instantiate a `Form` object before validate the form